hk4n/hk4n.github.io/git-wow/index.md

 old style `git rebase --interactive` and edit the commit or commits that you have comments on.

+## Update, split and do magic with commits

 ### add --patch
 When your change in a file have different context and should be in separate commits, there's a great addition to the `git add` [command](https://git-scm.com/docs/git-add#Documentation/git-add.txt---patch), `--patch | -p`.